adklu/GUI_TRM8TT/README.md

 ### C) FIRST TIME USE

-Set sampling rate/frames/period/buffer... in JACK e.g. via QjackCtl (GUI_TRM8TT will start JACK automatically with the saved settings).
-Bit depth is 24 bit.
+Set sampling rate, frames/period, periods/buffer... in JACK and activate realtime mode (e.g. via QjackCtl).
+GUI_TRM8TT will start JACK automatically with the saved settings.
+Bit depth is always 24 bit.

 GUI_TRM8TT is creating 4 helper .sh files inside of the GUI_TRM8TT folder (Message: 'Please restart your PC, mark all GUI_xTRM8TT_exit.sh or GUI_xTRM8TT_restart.sh files as executables and restart the program.').
 Without these executable files GUI_TRM8TT will not work.

-Create/select a 'tape' folder (it is possible to import mono .wav files with the same sampling rate as the Jack session (24 bit).
+Create/select a 'tape' folder (it is possible to import 24 bit mono .wav files with the same sampling rate as the Jack session.
 Only files with the names Track_1.wav until Track_8.wav are recognized as active tracks (instead of deleting track files, tracks can be renamed e.g. Track_1_Take1.wav).

 Select the midi CC controller (Settings) and restart GUI_TRM8TT.